 Very few people really understand what it takes to keep America the land of the free and the home of the brave.
-We are all too familiar with physical, real world attacks on our freedom, but too many times we don’t seriously consider attacks on cyber space as an imminent threat.
+We are all too familiar with physical, real-world attacks on our freedom, but too many times we don’t seriously consider attacks on cyberspace as an imminent threat.
 Truth be told, cyber threats and online security breaches are a very real danger, and it takes a highly trained specialist to navigate that world to keep us safe.
-Our government, in particular, must rely heavily on these trained specialists to keep sensitive information in the right hands, and out of the wrong ones.
+Our government, in particular, must rely heavily on information security training to keep sensitive information in the right hands, and out of the wrong ones.
 How so?

 Are You Familiar with the Department of Homeland Security?

-The role of the Department of Homeland Security as it pertains to cyberspace is to analyze and reduce cyber threats and vulnerabilities, distribute threat warnings, and coordinate a response to cyber incidents to ensure that our computers, networks and cyber systems remain safe.
-They do this by working with a broad range of industry and state, local, tribal and territorial governments to secure critical infrastructure and information systems.
-This is all together exciting and challenging for an IT specialist who went to school for Information Technology Security.
+The role of the Department of Homeland Security as it pertains to cyberspace is to analyze and reduce cyber threats and vulnerabilities, distribute threat warnings, and coordinate a response to cyber incidents to ensure that our computers, networks, and cyber systems remain safe.
+They do this by working with a broad range of industries and state, local, tribal, and territorial governments to secure critical infrastructure and information systems.
+This is altogether exciting and challenging for an IT specialist who went to school for Information Technology Security.

 Would you like to learn more about IT Security, or about ITI Technical College?
 We would love to show you around and invite you to visit our campus in Baton Rouge, LA.
-If a campus visit isn’t a possibility, don’t hesitate to check our Web site or give us a call for more information on how you can secure a thriving career in Information Technology Security.
+If a campus visit isn’t a possibility, don’t hesitate to check our Web site or contact us for more information on how you can secure a thriving career in Information Technology Security.

 For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website:https://iticollege.edu/disclosures/